shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 After gaining an understanding of the problem, the data had to be transformed to a form on which a machine learning model could be implemented.
 The first thing that was done was to check the data types of each variable and then explore how many variables were missing some entries.

 The data types in the Seattle dataset mostly comprised *categorical variables* and *objects*; it was concluded that a Simple/Multiple/Polynomial Regression would not work here.
-The variables in the dataset were listed in plain english and most of them were to be encoded with integers in an *ordinal* manner.
+The variables in the dataset were listed in plain English and most of them were to be encoded with integers in an *ordinal* manner.

 #### Data-types in the Dataset

 ![Data Types](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Data%20Types.JPG)

-The frequency of datapoints that contained entries that could be readily understood, for example, *Y* for *Yes*, *N* for *No*, or *0* for *False* and *1* for *True*, was higher for some variables than the others.
+The frequency of data points that contained entries that could be readily understood, for example, *Y* for *Yes*, *N* for *No*, or *0* for *False* and *1* for *True*, was higher for some variables than the others.

-#### Frequncies in Dataset Columns before the Data was Transformed
+#### Frequencies in Dataset Columns before the Data was Transformed

 ![Data Exploration](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Variable%20Frequency.jpeg)

 After these analyses, it was concluded that some of the data will be dropped based on *materiality (will the dropped values significantly affect the analysis?)*, and the other will be encoded with integers.
 The *unknown* valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed, minus the *unknown* values.

-Subsequently, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
+Subsequently, unavailable and unknown data points were re-distributed within the dataset in the same proportions as the known values in order to minimize the loss of data.
 Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2, and one unique identifier was retained for the dataset.

-A new dataset by the name of "feature_df" was formulated after all the changes were made andd relevant predictor variables were chosen through which a machine learning model would be created.
+A new dataset by the name of "feature_df" was formulated after all the changes were made and relevant predictor variables were chosen through which a machine learning model would be created.

 Next, the data was split into a *training set* and a *testing set* in order to train our model and test the predictions it makes in order to get accuracy metrics.